What they are

-Relaxation usually includes slow breathing and muscle-loosening exercises to physically and mentally calm the body.
-Meditation is an ancient practice that involves focusing on a single thing, such as your breathing.
+Relaxation uses slow breathing and muscle-loosening exercises to physically and mentally calm the body.

-There are many different types of meditation.
-Mindfulness meditation means being aware and present in each moment, while guided imagery or visualisation use your imagination to create healing thoughts.
+There are different types of relaxation and meditation techniques.
+Guided imagery or visualisation use sound and vision to encourage your imagination to create pleasant thoughts.

-Relaxation and meditation may help to release muscle tension and reduce anxiety.
+Relaxation and meditation may help to release muscle tension and reduce anxiety and depression.

-Lying or sitting in a comfortable position, you are led through a series of exercises that focus on breath work and calming the mind.
-Often, serene music is played to create a peaceful environment.
-After a period of relaxation, you will usually be prompted to stay awake to enjoy your relaxed state of mind.
+Serene music may be played to create a peaceful environment.
+A counsellor will guide you through exercises and then, after a period of relaxation, you will usually be prompted to stay awake to enjoy your relaxed state of mind.

 Learn more about: